zakariyyabrewster/CGCNN_MOF/README.md

 This is a fork of the implementation of ["MOFormer: Self-Supervised Transformer model for Metal-Organic Framework Property Prediction"](https://pubs.acs.org/doi/10.1021/jacs.2c11420).
 This work proposes a structure-agnostic deep learning method based on the Transformer model, named as <strong><em>MOFormer</em></strong>, for property predictions of MOFs. <strong><em>MOFormer</em></strong> takes a text string representation of MOF (MOFid) as input, thus circumventing the need of obtaining the 3D structure of a hypothetical MOF and accelerating the screening process.

-This repository trains Crystal Graph Convolutional Networks (CGCNNs) and Transformer-based models on the CoRE2019 Metal-Organic Framework (MOF) dataset, using crystal structure files (CIFs) and MOFIDs (molecular identifiers), respectively.
+This repository trains Crystal Graph Convolutional Networks (CGCNNs), Transformer-based models, PointNet (MLP Network on Point Clouds), and an OpenAI GPT model on the CoRE2019 Metal-Organic Framework (MOF) dataset, using crystal structure files (CIFs) and MOFIDs (molecular identifiers).
 The models are tasked with predicting a range of geometry-dependent and chemistry-dependent material properties.

 Model performance is evaluated using metrics such as Spearman Rank Correlation Coefficient (SRCC), MAE, and R², allowing a direct comparison of predictive accuracy across property types.
 This enables analysis of the disparity in model performance when predicting structural/geometric properties versus chemical adsorption and affinity properties, shedding light on how well each architecture captures different facets of material behaviour.